Frequently Asked Questions

 It may be easy to get quite a lot of people to click on a website – but do decision-makers actually take any notice of web petitions?

-Online petitions are just one of the tactics we will use as well as enabling our supporters to take offline actions.
-We have great examples of case studies where decision makers have taken notice from MoveOn.org in the USA, GetUp.org.au in Australia, 38Degrees.org.uk in the UK and Avaaz.org globally.
+Online petitions are just one of the tactics we use, often as a starting point to then enable those supporters to take greater offline actions, like meeting with their MPs or showing up to a march.
+We have great examples of case studies where decision makers have taken notice from our sister organizations like MoveOn.org in the USA, GetUp.org.au in Australia, 38Degrees.org.uk in the UK.
 Some of the reasons that online petitions make a big difference:

-- They shift the conversation – A solid online petition and social media attention directly tell politicians and the media what significant numbers of the public are saying, raising the profile of the issue and opposition to government policy.
-They are one of the most effective ways for people to strengthen their voices together, speak as loudly as government and shift the national conversation.
-As people forward and share the petitions they are also educating Canadians about the issues.
+- They shift the conversation – A solid online petition and social media attention directly tell politicians and the media what significant numbers of the public are thinking and feeling, raising the profile of an issue in support of or opposition to government policy.
+They are one of the most effective ways for people to strengthen their voices together, speak "loudly" to government and shift the national conversation.
+As people forward and share the petitions, they are also educating others in Canada about the issues.
 We have seen these effects countless times with Leadnow petitions.

 - They organize support – Online petitions are a low-barrier way for people to become part of a campaigning community.
-Afterwards, people can be invited to take higher and higher commitment actions – letters to the editor, funding an ad, door knocking, hosting a rally, etc. – all of which help to raise the profile of the issue, opposition and alternative solutions, while building the strength of the campaigning community over time and cultivating new volunteer leaders.
+Afterwards, people can be invited to take bigger actions – letters to the editor, funding an ad, talking to their neighbours, hosting a rally, etc. – all of which help to raise the profile of the issue, lobby decision makers, all while building the strength of the campaigning community over time as we train more volunteer leaders.

-- They win – Online petitions have been central to campaigns that have won real victories with this government, such as the OpenMedia campaigns to stop usage-based billing and online spying.
-In other cases, such as the Leadnow campaign to stop the crime bill, the legislation passed but only at serious and unexpected political cost to the government.
-Prime Minister Harper still has not implemented the Canada-China Foreign Investment Promotion and Protection Act (FIPA) in large part because you and all of us told him we wouldn’t stand for secret tribunals making decisions about life in Canada These unexpected and serious costs then make the government more cautious about continuing in that direction.
+- They win – Online petitions have been central to campaigns that have won real victories, such as recent COVID campaigns to stop evictions, to demands to stop coal mines, to OpenMedia campaigns to stop usage-based billing and online spying.
+In other cases, poor legislation may still pass but only at serious political cost to the government.
+These unexpected and serious costs then make the government more cautious about continuing in that direction.